Frequently Asked Questions

 Carbon dioxide capture is being applied in manufacturing plants for cement, iron, steel, chemicals, and ethanol, in natural gas processing, oil refining, and power and heat generation.

-In Alaska, carbon capture technology is used to process the entire produced gas stream in Prudhoe Bay since 1986.
+In Alaska, since 1986, carbon capture technology has been used to process the entire produced gas stream in Prudhoe Bay.
 The Central Gas Facility separates carbon dioxide from the natural gas stream (12.5% CO2) and manufactures miscible injection gas (20% CO2) for enhanced oil recovery.
 The Prudhoe Miscible Gas Injection Project has increased field recovery by over 500 million barrels of oil.

 Yes, it is feasible.